vanhoefm/fragattacks/research/README.md

   broadcast fragment with the same sequence number.
 Based on the analysis of leaked code some devices may now accept this fragment (because the previous fragment was allowed), but the subsequent code will process it as a normal frame (because the fragment is broadcasted).
-You must use tcpdump or wireshark on the victim to determine whether the frame is properly received, for example using the filter `frame contains "test_ping_icmp"`.
+You must use tcpdump or wireshark on the victim to determine whether the frame is properly received, for example using the filter `icmp` or `frame contains "test_ping_icmp"`.
 An alternative variant is `eapfrag BP,AE` in case the normal variant doesn't work.

-## 8.7.
+## 8.8.
 A-MSDU EAPOL attack tests (§6.8)

-If you cannot run tcpdump or wireshark on an AP, the extra parameter in the command `eapol-amsdu[-bad] BP --bcast-dst` allows you to still verify the result of A-MSDU EAPOL attacks before authenticating with the AP.
-This test is only meaningfull against APs.
-If the AP is vulnerable it will to broadcast the ping request to all connected clients.
-In other words, to check if an AP is vulnerable, execute this command, and listen for broadcast Wi-Fi frames on a second device that is connected to the AP by using the filter `frame contains "test_ping_icmp"`.
+This test can be used in case you want to execute the `eapol-amsdu[-bad] BP` tests but cannot run tcpdump or wireshark on the AP.
+This means this test is only meaningfull against APs.
+In particular, the command `eapol-amsdu[-bad] BP --bcast-dst` will cause a vulnerable AP to broadcast the ping request to all connected clients.
+In other words, to check if an AP is vulnerable, execute this command, and listen for broadcast Wi-Fi frames on a second device that is connected to the AP by using the filter `icmp` or `frame contains "test_ping_icmp"`.

 # 9. Advanced Usage